 The City Commission meetings begin at 7:00 p.m. in the City Hall Chambers.

 The address of City Hall is 620 East Main Street, Haines City, FL.
 33844.

 The City Commission oversees local policy and budgets and appoints a professional City Manager to oversee all administrative tasks on a day-to-day basis.

 First, verify that the Contractor is licensed.
 Florida Law requires that a General Contractor or Home Improvement Contractor be licensed.

 Verify that the Contractor is insured.
 State Law requires that they carry workers compensation insurance.
 Ask to see a certificate of insurance.
 You may also want to ask for references and be sure to check them all out.

 Finally make sure all agreements are in writing.
 Be sure to reduce all change orders, or contract amendments to writing.
 Make sure the Contractor obtains all required building permits and pass the required code inspections.
 Before making the final payment be sure to obtain a certificate of completion or certificate of occupancy issued by the Building Division.

-You can contact the Development Services Department at (863) 419-3230 with questions regarding your zoning or view the zoning map.
+You can submit a zoning inquiry in the Planning Division tab and provide necessary information to locate property.
 Please be sure to have the Polk County Property Appraiser Parcel Number and/or property address for the property.